-Psychiatric conditions not normally requiring notification, e.g. eating disorders, or those conditions which do not fit neatly into the aforementioned classification will need to be reported to DVLA if causing or felt likely to cause symptoms affecting safe driving.
+Other psychiatric conditions, which do not fit neatly into the aforementioned classification will need to be reported to DVLA if causing or felt likely to cause symptoms affecting safe driving.
 These would include for example any impairment of consciousness or awareness, any increased liability to distraction or symptoms affecting the safe operation of vehicle controls.
 The patient should be advised to declare both the condition and symptoms of concern.